Ralston, Nebraska: History

+In 1967, as Omaha was annexing towns and county land to its west, Ralston Mayor Wendell Kronberg negotiated a gentlemen's agreement with the City of Omaha where Ralston would be able to continue its existence without fear of annexation.

 Geography

 Ralston is located at (41.202198, -96.037168).

 According to the United States Census Bureau, the city has a total area of 1.65 sqmi, of which 1.64 sqmi is land and 0.01 sqmi is water.

 The nearest hospital is Bergan Mercy Hospital (3.7 miles) located in Omaha.